Correlation Between NORWEGIAN AIR and Sanyo Chemical

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Sanyo Chemical Industries are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Sanyo Chemical Industries has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite nearly stable basic indicators, Sanyo Chemical is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to mid-run losses for the stockholders.
+The latest stock price disturbance, may contribute to mid-run losses for the stockholders.

 NORWEGIAN AIR and Sanyo Chemical Volatility Contrast